Preschool Enrollment Remains Below Pre-Pandemic Levels, While Uneven Access and Quality Persist

 By race and ethnicity:

-By Region and State:
+By region and state:

-• In 20172021, kids ages 3 to 4 in the nation’s Western, Midwestern and Southern regions were less likely to access preschool relative to their Northeastern peers.
+• In 20182022, kids ages 3 to 4 in the nation’s Western, Midwestern and Southern regions were less likely to access preschool relative to their Northeastern peers.
 This range — describing the share of kids not in preschool — runs from a high of 57% in the West versus a low of 45% in the Northeast.

-• Also from 20172021 but at the state-level: The share of kids missing out on preschool varied widely, from a low of 39% for kids in the Northeastern states of Connecticut and New Jersey to a high of 69% of kids in both North Dakota and West Virginia.
-Across the nation, 10 states — concentrated in the South, Midwest and West — reported that at least 60% of their children, ages 3 to 4, were not in preschool.
+• Also from 20182022 but at the state-level: The share of kids missing out on preschool varied widely, from lows of 22% in D.C. and 39% in Connecticut and New Jersey to highs of 71% in West Virginia and 70% in North Dakota.
+In 11 states across the nation, more than 60% of children ages 3 to 4 were not in preschool.Young Children Not in School: 2018-2022

 Taking Action to Improve Preschool Access and Quality

-• kids who can benefit the most from early learning programs are already the least likely to access such programs; and
+• kids who can benefit the most from early learning programs are the least likely to access such programs; and

 • early childhood education improves school readiness, and students who enter kindergarten behind their peers may struggle for years to catch up.

-• committing long-term federal funding — commensurate with the estimated cost of quality programs and the cost of reaching all eligible children — to stabilize the preschool and child care infrastructure;
+• committing long-term federal funding — commensurate with the estimated cost of quality programs and the cost of reaching all eligible children — to stabilize and strengthen the early childhood education infrastructure;

 More Resources Related to Early Childhood Education